 Sometimes I wonder how anything got done before we had the power to hold the whole world wide web in our hands.
 But early hiring tools included job fairs, notices on community bulletin boards, government employment offices, or even a good old-fashioned “now hiring” sign.
 Here are some of the significant markers in the history of hiring contingent workers.

-1800’s, “free lances” fight for pay: While freelancing as we know it today may feel like a rather new phenomenon, the word’s origins date as far back as the 1800s.
-Merriam Webster defines “free lances” as soldiers who sold their soldiering to the highest bidder.
+The 1800s, “free lances” fight for pay: While freelancing as we know it today may feel like a rather new phenomenon, the word’s origins date as far back as the 1800s.
+Merriam-Webster defines “free lances” as soldiers who sold their soldiering to the highest bidder.

 Significant moments in hiring contingent workers post-internet